 Foxes Lowe Road, Holbeach, Lincolnshire

-In the early 1950s local Catholics had to travel to Spalding, Wisbech or Kings Lynn for Mass etc. Although, the nearest of the three, Spalding, is only eight miles from Holbeach, this was not an easy journey in the days when car ownership was relatively low.
-From 1955 Mass was said first in the Lower Games Room at the Chequers Hotel and subsequently inn the Anglican church hall in Church Street.
+In the early 1950s local Catholics had to travel to Spalding, Wisbech or Kings Lynn to find their nearest church.
+From 1955 Mass was said first in the Lower Games Room at the Chequers Hotel and subsequently in the Anglican church hall in Church Street.
 In 1965 Fr Mulligan, from Spalding, purchased an orchard at the junction of Foxes Lowe and Fleet Roads from a Miss Doris Mawby, who was also a benefactor to the church.
 The church was completed and officially opened in October the following year.
-In 1974 the presbytery was built.
-Since 1994 two Sisters have lived in the Parish House and serve the growing local Catholic community.
+The architects were Archard & Partners (Catholic Building Review, 1966).
+The presbytery was built in 1974.

 Original Date: 1965